mbevand/florida-covid19-line-list-data/README.md

 Model 3 was removed on 2020-07-26 as it did not prove to be as reliable as the others:
 * Model 3: [https://www.epicentro.iss.it/coronavirus/bollettino/Bollettino-sorveglianza-integrata-COVID-19_26-marzo%202020.pdf][m3] (table 1, Casi totali, % Letalità)

+Experimentally, we have observed that deaths fall somewhere in the range of estimates produced by these CFR models (eg. model 4 tends to overestimate, and model 5 tends to underestimate.)
+To refine our estimates, since 2020-07-26 we also produce a *best guess forecast*:

+* We assume the rate of increase/decrease of daily deaths is most closely forecast by model 5
+* We calculate a factor `adj_factor` by which model 5 estimates can be multiplied to produce a perfect estimate for the present day
+* For our best guess upper bound: the next day, `adj_factor` is multiplied by 1.05 (5% error margin), for every subsequent day `adj_factor` is multiplied by 1.005 (accumulates 0.5% daily error margin)
+* For our best guess lower bound: same, but with 0.95, and 0.995

 Since the forecast is based on line list case data, ie. *detected* cases, it is important that we feed it CFR estimates, not IFR estimates.
 Infection Fatality Ratios take into account *undetected* cases and thus would not be consistent